-The design vessel for this study is 965 ft in length, with a beam of 106 ft, and a draft of 38-40 ft .This is the same design vessel used in the Wilmington Harbor 96 Act Project.
-The projected future vessels calling on the Port are consistent with this design vessel
+The design vessel for this study is 965 feet in length, with a beam of 106 feet, and a draft of 38-40 feet.
+This is the same design vessel used in the Wilmington Harbor '96 Act Project.

 5.5 Identification, Examination, and Screening of Measures